typicalninja/disci/README.md

 Development is done in /dev branch and on each new version, dev will be merged with main GH action will deploy docs if there is anything is pushed to /main

+> Until dev period is over docs will be built for pushes in /dev

 # License